The condition number of join decompositions: Conclusions

 Two examples of join decompositions in the context of tensors were investigated more closely: the CPD and the Waring decomposition.
 For these examples, a closed expression of $U$ in \refthm{thm_condition_number} was given, which is easily amenable to a computer implementation.
 We additionally presented closed expressions of the condition number for certain subclasses of tensors.

 We hope that the proposed condition number will find application in the analysis of join decompositions and their JDPs.
 In fact, we have recently shown in \cite{BV2017_2} that the condition number naturally appears in the convergence analysis of certain Riemannian optimization methods for solving \refeqn{eqn_prototype_optim_problem}.
+Moreover, in \cite{BV2018} we demonstrated that great computational savings can be realized for solving the canonical tensor rank approximation problem compared to state-of-the-art algorithms in Tensorlab v3.0 by exploiting information about the condition number of the CPD in Riemannian optimization algorithms.